Chinese playing cards: Earliest references

 The earliest unambiguous reference to playing cards is from a 1320 legal compilation, the Da Yuan shengzheng guochao dianzhang (大元聖政國朝典章), during the Yuan dynasty.
-It refers to a 17 July 1294 case in which two gamblers, Yan Sengzhu and Zheng Pig-Dog, were arrested in Shandong along with nine of their paper playing cards and the woodblocks used to print them.
+It refers to a 17 July 1294 case in which two gamblers, Yan Sengzhu and Zheng Zhugou were arrested in Shandong along with nine of their paper playing cards and the woodblocks used to print them.

+Wine cards

+If a loose definition of "card game" is used, then wine cards are arguably the earliest playing cards since they originate in the Tang dynasty (618-907).
+They are used in drinking games involving rice wine.
+Players simply draw or are dealt a card and follow its instructions such as drinking a certain number of cups or making someone else drink.
+The popularity of wine cards peaked from the 16th to mid-17th centuries.
+"Eight Immortals Wine Cards" are still used in Sichuan.
+The game uses nine cards, the eponymous Eight Immortals and one for the poet Li Bai, a member of the Eight Immortals of the Wine Cup.

+Some cards have illustrations and/or poetry on them.
+During the Ming dynasty, most packs were printed as dual-use decks, which allowed them to be used just like money-suited playing cards for other card games.

 Domino cards

 Chinese dominoes first appeared around the Southern Song dynasty and are derived from all twenty-one combinations of a pair of dice.
-They became available in card format around 1600.
+They became available in card format around 1600 in Anhui.
 Though not visually apparent, they are divided into two suits: civil and military (originally Chinese and barbarian respectively until the Qing dynasty).
 The invention of the concept of suits increased the level of strategy in trick-taking games; the card of one suit cannot beat the card of another suit regardless of its rank.
 The idiosyncratic ranking and suits come from Chinese dice games.